monojithalder/room/README.md

 # room
-## A room automation Project built with Laravel 5.5
+## A Room Automation Project built with Laravel 5.5